renevanosnabrugge/SendEmail-BuildTask/overview.md

 * Send email to 1 or more addresses (To, CC and BCC)
 * Configure a SMTP server

+10-02-2025 Version 2 of the task has been created using Node.
+Added tests as well to support success/failure validation.

 *27-03-2017*
 Added the possibility to send email to CC and BCC as well